LZDQ/winterbridge/README.md

 In the configure file, change the `slot_*` to whatever slot you want. `-1` means you don't want to sort it, and `[0,8]` means slot from 1 to 9.

+However, this feature is useless with the help of automatic switches.

 -----------------

 #### block clutch